 Food sources of palmitic acid

-Palmitic acid is the commonest saturated fatty acids in plant and animal lipids, where it occurs as glycerol ester.
+Palmitic acid is the commonest saturated fatty acid in plant and animal lipids, where it occurs as glycerol ester.

 In fresh red and white meat, it is present in small quantities, with the highest values in the lamb, rabbit thigh, pork loin, and whole chicken with skin, all close to 2 g/100 g of edible portion.
 Goose is the exception, with a content of about 7.4 g/100 g of edible portion.